LoopKit/LoopWorkspace/fastlane/testflight.md

 * Four Secrets are from your Apple Account
 * Two Secrets are from your GitHub account
 * Be sure to save the 6 Secrets in a text file using a text editor
-    - Do **NOT** use a smart editor because these Secrets are case sensitive
+    - Do **NOT** use a smart editor, which might auto-correct and change case, because these Secrets are case sensitive

 ## Generate App Store Connect API Key